johink/willsmith/README.md

 ## To Run

+Tested on Python version 3.6, but should work on any recent version of Python 3.

 Run `python main.py -h` to see the available options for games and agents.
 An example game of Nested Tic-Tac-Toe can be shown by running `python main.py ttt`, which will start the game with a MCTSAgent against a